rkim00/SIGPLAN.github.io/Resources/Climate.md

 title: "SIGPLAN and Climate Change"
 ---

 Anthropogenic climate change is an existential threat, one that urgently requires a massive effort at every level of society to combat.
-SIGPLAN and ACM as a whole contribute disproportionately to this threat by hosting conferences that are responsible for large amounts of carbon emissions, particularly as a result of participants' air travel.
+SIGPLAN contributes disproportionately to this threat in hosting conferences that are responsible for large amounts of carbon emissions, particularly as a result of participants' air travel.

 This page serves as an introduction to the SIGPLAN Climate Committee's work to study and address SIGPLAN's role in climate change.